Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

 * :math:`f \in \mathbf{R}^k` are the factor return rates, and
 * :math:`u \in \mathbf{R}^n` are the residual returns of the assets (uncorrelated).

-So this excess return of each asset can be attributed to weighted correlation with general market movement (:math:`Bf`) such as macroeconomic influence, and intrinsic, uncorrelated returns for each asset (:math:`u`).
+So this excess return of each asset can be attributed to two factors: its weighted correlation with general market movement (:math:`Bf`), which includes macroeconomic influences, and its intrinsic, uncorrelated returns that are independent of market fluctuations (:math:`u`).

 These model quantities allow for structured estimates of the first and second moments (return and risk); for details of the derivation we refer to